Mustard Seeds (Rai), Its benefits and Storing of Mustard

 Brown Mustard is similar in size to the black variety and vary in co lour from light to dark brown.
 It is more pungent than the white, less than the black.
 The brown seed is pounded with other spices in the preparation of curry powders and pastes.

 Whole seeds are included in most pickling spices.
-Mustard seeds can also be toasted whole and used in some dishes.
-Powdered mustard is used for flavoring barbecue sauces, baked beans, many meat dishes, salad dressings and many vegetable curries.
-Some of the most favored uses are: honey mustard dressing, mustard sauce, honey mustard sauce, garlic mustard, honey mustard dressing, mustard potato salad, etc.
+Whole seeds can also be toasted and used in some dishes.
+Powdered seeds are used for flavoring barbecue sauces, baked beans, many meat dishes, salad dressings and many vegetable curries.
+Some of its most favored uses are in honey dressing, sauce, honey sauce, potato salad, etc.

 Because mustard seeds are rich in many nutrients, they are beneficial for health.

-1. Mustards selenium content make them high anti-inflammatory.
+1. Their selenium content make them high anti-inflammatory.

-2. High magnesium content in mustard seeds help people with asthma, high blood pressure and in certain symptoms of rheumatoid arthritis.
+2. High magnesium content in the seeds help people with asthma, high blood pressure and in certain symptoms of rheumatoid arthritis.

-4. Mustard is also said to be good for increasing metabolism.
+4. It is also said to be good for increasing metabolism.
 They are excellent for digestion.

-5. Mustard seeds help to improve appetite.
-Mix a few black mustard seeds with milk and drink it 15 minutes before meal.
+5. The seeds help to improve appetite.
+Mix a few black seeds with milk and drink it 15 minutes before meal.

 6. They can help menopausal women having trouble in sleeping.